Underwatered Cactus: How To Identify, Treat and Prevent It

 If you are new to growing cactus plants, it is easy to make mistakes like underwatering.

-They require very little water compared to other houseplants and succulents, but there is a right and wrong way of doing things.
+They require very little water compared to other houseplants and succulents, but there are right and wrong ways of doing things.

 The most common mistake people make is to water their cactus too infrequently.

-The frequency with which you need to water your cacti depends on where it’s being kept and the type of potting soil mix it has been planted in, but generally speaking, they should be watered once a week at most during warmer months.
+The frequency with which you need to water your cacti depends on where they’re being kept and the type of potting soil mix they have been planted in, but generally speaking, they should be watered once a week at most during warmer months.

-During wintertime, when there are no growing cycles taking place, reduce watering until spring comes again.
+During wintertime, when no growing cycles occur, reduce watering until spring comes again.

 If you live in areas with high temperatures year-round, these plants can take more frequent showers if needed without causing any damage or stress-related problems because the heat will dissipate much faster than for those living near coasts or other cooler climates.